www-codeblock-io/Sovereign/README.md

 Secure boot signing authorities have made mistakes in the past ([section 3, page 2 under 'Disadvantages'](https://www.nsa.gov/portals/75/documents/what-we-do/cybersecurity/professional-resources/BootSecurityModesAndRec_20190522.pdf)).
 I will verify all the software myself and not trust a third-party to do this for me.

 1. Enter into the laptops Bios menu:
 Press the laptops power-on button then immediatly press the Function key that enters the Bios menu.
-For the HP Laptop I'm using it was the F2 key, but it could also be F9, F10, F11 or F12 depending on the laptop brand.
-A quick google search will provide an accurate answer.
+For the HP Laptop I'm using it was the F2 key.
+[Bios access for different brands](https://gadgetmates.com/bios-key-by-manufacturer)
 2. Once the system Bios has loaded, proceed to turn-off ```Secure Boot``` (usually located under the ```security``` tab), save and exit.
 Then turn-off the laptop.

 3. On a seperate PC head over to [Ubuntu Releases](https://releases.ubuntu.com/22.04/ "Ubuntu releases") and download the Ubuntu ISO image ```Ubuntu-22.04.4-desktop-amd64.iso```, save the ISO file to your Downloads folder: